 - weight loss

-Your GP will ask about your symptoms and examine you.
+Your doctor will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.
-Your GP may do some of the following tests, or refer you to a urologist.
+Your doctor may do some of the following tests, or refer you to a urologist.

 - A blood test to examine the amount of prostate-specific antigen (PSA) in your blood.
 PSA is a protein that is made by both normal and cancerous prostate cells.
 The test can be inaccurate as a high PSA level doesn't always indicate cancer and can be caused by other prostate conditions.